RuneBlaze/WITCH/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=c5shen.visitor-badge&left_color=blue&right_color=black)

 > This fork contains a version of WITCH, but using the Smith-Waterman algorithm for placing the fragments in the alignment instead of using GCM.
 > This version retains the same interface as the original WITCH.
+This version is retained for reproducibility purposes and is not designed to be used for new analyses.
+See the original WITCH repository for the latest version.

 (C) Chengze Shen